xuewyang/randomforest/README.md

 Is a watermelon with clear texture, wrinkled root a good melon, accoring to the below figure?
 ![melon](/img/dt-0.png)

+Then how to build a tree given training data?
+Why do we choose texture as root node, but not root or color?
+What is the criterion for choosing a feature attribute?

 ## What is a decision tree?
+Decision tree is a tree whose nodes are feature attributes, every branch of the node stands for the output on that feature attribute.
+Every leaf node is a class.
 Decision tree is a type of supervised learning algorithm that is mostly used in classification problems.
 In this technique, we split the population or sample into two or more homogeneous sets (or sub-populations) based on most significant splitter / differentiator in input variables.

 example:
 Let’s say we have a sample of 30 students with three variables Gender (Boy/ Girl), Class( IX/ X) and Height (5 to 6 ft).
 15 out of these 30 play cricket in leisure time.
 Now, I want to create a model to predict who will play cricket during leisure period?
 In this problem, we need to segregate students who play cricket in their leisure time based on highly significant input variable among all three.